Australian head of state dispute: Official sources

+As at 2026, the Parliamentary Education Office website states: "Australia is a constitutional monarchy and our head of state is the King" and another official government website has a whole section devoted to "Australia's Head of State" being Charles III.

-Many sources published by the government of Australia have used the term "head of state" to refer to the monarch, with some providing explanatory statements.
+In the past, many sources published by the government of Australia have used the term "head of state" to refer to the monarch, with some providing explanatory statements.
 This includes Parliament House, and the Departments of the Attorney-General, Immigration and Citizenship, and Foreign Affairs.
 Yet another calls the governor-general the "constitutional Head of State" and the monarch the "Head of State".
-As at 2022, the government website states: "The Australian head of state is Her Majesty Queen Elizabeth II".
 However, between 1992 and 1999, the Commonwealth Government Directory listed the governor-general in these terms: "Function: Under the Constitution the Governor-General is the Head of State in whom the Executive Power of the Commonwealth is vested."